AABK6/citizen-budget-lab/README_DEV.md

 Share Card (stub)

 - A basic OG route is available at `/api/og?scenarioId=<id>` which returns an SVG placeholder.
 Replace with a renderer as you design the final card.

+Levers & Conflict Nudge (MVP+)

+- The Reform Library queries `policyLevers(family, search)` and allows adding a lever as a target‑only action with the selected mass and amount.
+- If two applied levers conflict (based on `conflictsWith`), the UI surfaces a “Conflict Nudge” banner and the server also raises an error when running the scenario.

 - Frontend (Next.js):